Trace definability I: preservation and characterizations: Dp-rank and op-dimension

-\begin{proposition} If $\Sa M$ trace defines $\Sa O$ via an injection $O \to M^m$ then $\opd(\Sa O) \le m \opd(\Sa M)$.
+\begin{proposition} If there is an $n$-ary trace definition $\Sa M \rightsquigarrow \Sa N$ then $\opd(\Sa M) \le n \opd(\Sa N)$.
 If $\kappa$ is an infinite cardinal then the collection of theories of op-dimension $<\kappa$ is closed under trace definability, hence theories of finite op-dimension are closed under trace definability. \end{proposition}

 \begin{proof} The second claim follows from the first.
-For the first claim it is enough to apply subadditivity of op-dimension and show that if $\Sa M$ trace defines $\Sa O$ via an injection $O\to M^m$ then the op-dimension of $\Sa O$ is bounded above by that of $M^m$.
-This follows easily from the definition of op-dimension in terms of IRD-arrays and is left to the reader. \end{proof}
+We prove the first claim.
+By subadditivity of op-dimension it is enough to suppose that there is an $n$-ary trace definition $\Sa M \rightsquigarrow \Sa N$ and show that $\opd(\Sa M) \le \opd_{\Sa N}(N^n)$.
+After replacing $\Sa N$ with the induced structure on $N^n$ is it enough to suppose that there is a trace embedding $\Sa M \hookrightarrow \Sa N$ and show that $\opd(\Sa M) \le \opd(\Sa N)$.
+This follows immediately from the definition of op-dimension in terms of IRD-arrays \cite[Def.~1.22]{gh-op} and is left to the reader. \end{proof}